micmejia/bible-dump/NKJV/Exodus/Exod 25.md

 Then the Lord spoke to Moses, saying:

 ###### 2
-"Speak to the children of Israel, that they bring Me an [^a]offering.
+"Speak to the children of Israel, that they bring Me an offering.
 From everyone who gives it willingly with his heart you shall take My offering.

 ###### 3
 And this _is_ the offering which you shall take from them: gold, silver, and bronze;